JoseManuelAlonsoMorales/RDP_Kali_Project/setup_python_kali.md

-# Instructions to Add and Run a Python File on Kali Linux
+# Instructions to add and run a Python file on Kali Linux

 1. **Open the Python file in the nano editor (you can replace `python_file` with the name of your file):**